oyoclass/python3-doc/doc/extralibs/pysimplegui.md

 #### Rendering Text

 First thing we will do is simply get a window with text rendered on it.
-All PythonSimpleGUI projects will have similar structures where we will define elements, put them in a layout list, then render them to a window:
+All PythonSimpleGUI projects will have a similar structure where we will define elements, put them in a layout list, then render them to a window:

 ```python
 import PySimpleGUI as pg